top of page

 Loan Closure Process (Step-by-Step)

-1. Calculate Total Outstanding: Request settlement statement from lender
+1. Calculate Total Outstanding: Request a settlement statement from the lender.

-3. Make Payment: Preferably via bank transfer for clear audit trail
+3. Make Payment: Preferably via bank transfer for a clear audit trail.

 When Loan Closure Is Non-Negotiable

-• Applying for home loan (lenders heavily scrutinize)
+• Applying for a home loan (lenders heavily scrutinize).

 CIBIL Score Impact Matrix (Based on 10,000+ Settlements Tracked)